 Will any state or federal taxes be withheld from my refund?

 If your refund is paid directly to you, the direct payment is subject to taxes.
 CalSTRS is required to withhold 20 percent for federal income tax.
 State tax withholding is optional.
-If you choose to have California state income tax withheld, CalSTRS will withhold at 10 percent of your federal income tax withholding, or 2 percent.
+If you choose to have California state income tax withheld, CalSTRS will withhold at 2 percent.
 Remember, there are penalties for not paying enough tax during the year, either through withholding or quarterly estimated tax payments.

 If you receive your refund payment before age 59½, you may have to pay an additional 10 percent federal income tax and an additional 2.5 percent state income tax for early distribution.